haganenoneko/haganenoneko.github.io/_posts/2025-03-12-Test-for-CRH-producing-adenoma-in-Cushings=Syndrome.md

 ## Workup for Cushing's Syndrome

 The standard workup for the differential diagnosis of Cushing's Syndrome is shown below [[2]](#ref-2).
 Note, however, that it does not explicitly mention CRH-secreting tumours due to their rarity.
-However, the same tests that are effective in distinguishing Cushing's disease (ACTH-secreting pituitary adenomas) from ectopic sources of ACTH, such as neuroendocrine tumours (e.g. multiple endocrine neoplasias) and small cell lung cancer.
+However, these are susceptible to the same tests that are effective in distinguishing Cushing's disease (ACTH-secreting pituitary adenomas) from ectopic sources of ACTH, such as neuroendocrine tumours (e.g. multiple endocrine neoplasias) and small cell lung cancer.
 Briefly, the workup proceeds as follows:

 <div class="image-container" style="margin: 2rem auto; max-width: 800px; text-align: center;"><img src="https://raw.githubusercontent.com/haganenoneko/haganenoneko.github.io/refs/heads/master/_posts/images/2025-03-12-11-41-21.png" alt="2025-03-12-11-41-21.png" style="max-width: 50%; height: auto; border-radius: 8px; box-shadow: 0 4px 8px rgba(0,0,0,0.1);" /> <p style="margin: 0.5rem 0; color: #666; font-style: italic; font-size: 0.9em;">Tumours responsible for ectopic ACTH secretion</p></div>